Thorpe Park

 ABOUT

-Between 1983 and 1989 the park was often used as a filming location for The Benny Hill Show.
+Between 1983 and 1989, the park was also used as a filming location for The Benny Hill Show.

-In 1998, The Tussauds Group bought the park.
-This period saw large investment with major attractions opening such as Tidal Wave in 2000, Vortex in 2001, Colossus in 2002, Nemesis Inferno in 2003 and Stealth in 2006.
+In 1998, The Tussauds Group purchased the park.
+This period saw considerable investment, with major attractions opening such as Tidal Wave in 2000, Vortex in 2001, Colossus in 2002, Nemesis Inferno in 2003, and Stealth in 2006.

-In May 2007, Blackstone Group purchased The Tussauds Group for $1.9 billion (USD) and the company was merged into Merlin Entertainments, who took over operation of Thorpe Park.
-Dubai International Capital also acquired 20% of Merlin Entertainments.
+In May 2007, the Blackstone Group purchased The Tussauds Group for US$1.9 billion, and the company was merged into Merlin Entertainments, who took over operation of Thorpe Park.
+Dubai International Capital also acquired a 20% stake in Merlin Entertainments.

-On 17 July 2007, as part of the financing for the Tussauds deal, Merlin sold Thorpe Park to private investment firm Prestbury, under a sale and leaseback agreement.
-The site is operated by Merlin based on a renewable 35-year lease.
-As of 2023, the site is owned by LXi REIT Plc.
+On 17 July 2007, as part of the financing for the Tussauds acquisition, Merlin sold Thorpe Park to the private investment firm Prestbury under a sale-and-leaseback agreement.
+The site is operated by Merlin under a renewable 35-year lease.
+As of 2023, the site is owned by LXi REIT plc.

 You might be interested